-Guided by facts about the disease and business operations provided by medical and industry experts, the protocols included in this document have been developed by County staff to guide our community as we slowly and thoughtfully begin to reopen services and allow for activities that have been suspended since March.
-A simple, color-coded system has been created to quickly communicate where on the continuum of reopening we currently stand and a dashboard has been developed to provide interested people with the up-to-date information we have to help us make decisions regarding these protocols and track the impacts of our actions.
+Guided by facts about the disease and business operations provided by medical and industry experts, the protocols included in this document have been developed by County staff to guide our community as we slowly and thoughtfully begin to reopen services and allow for activities that have been suspended due to the COVID-19 pandemic.
+A dashboard has been developed to provide interested people with the up-to-date information we have to help us make decisions regarding these protocols and track the impacts of our actions.

 Rules for all of us to follow regardless of where we will be and what we will be doing in Miami-Dade County are included, as well as more specific requirements for visitors to our parks and open spaces.
-Recommendations for actions that businesses, commercial establishments and other facilities should be taking now to prepare for reopening have been developed and are included in this guide.
-A general continuum for business opening as well as guidance for all businesses follows, as well as detailed protocols for a handful of specific business categories and sub-categories are also included.
+Recommendations for businesses, commercial establishments and other facilities for reopening have been developed.
+General guidance for business opening follows, as well as detailed protocols for a handful of specific business categories and sub-categories are also included.
+Specialized protocols were not developed for every industry in Miami-Dade County.
+Businesses are encouraged to apply guidelines as applicable to your particular business model or process.
 If a particular commercial establishment supports multiple business lines, only those permitted to operate may be opened in any particular phase.
 Points in bold MUST be followed; other recommendations are strongly suggested.

-Finally, an appendix is included with a listing intended to contain all of the industries represented in Miami-Dade County and a designation of in which phase those businesses will likely be allowed to open, along with other documents that business and facility managers will find helpful to communicate rules and express guidelines developed by various regulatory agencies.
+Finally, we have included documents that business and facility managers will find helpful to communicate rules and express guidelines developed by various regulatory agencies.